How to Add RSS Feeds to WordPress (As Posts or Lists)

 For example, you’ll be able to:

-• Choose which post type to use (e.g. blog posts vs a custom post type).
+• Choose which post type to use (e.g., blog posts vs a custom post type).

-• Choose whether to publish feed items right away or hold them for manual action (save as drafts or another post status).
+• Choose whether to publish feed items right away or hold them for manual action (save them as drafts or another post status).

 • Assign taxonomies and authors to feed items.